Internet DRAFT - draft-iijima-netconf-websocket-ps

 Figure 2: Message Sequence

-First of all, a browser loads an html file, which imports the code of
+First of all, a browser starts loading of an html file, which imports

-initiates WebSocket opening handshake.
-When NETCONF server receives
+WebSocket opening handshake.
+When NETCONF server receives a

-a WebSocket connection request, it derives NETCONF username from the
+WebSocket connection request, it notifies the client of whether

-NETCONF client starts sending NETCONF messages over the connection.
+established, NETCONF client starts sending NETCONF messages over the

-At first, NETCONF <hello> messages are exchanged between NETCONF
+NETCONF <hello> messages are exchanged between NETCONF client and

-client and server so that an NETCONF session is established and an
+server, at first, so that a NETCONF session is established and a

 NETCONF session ID is allocated by NETCONF server to the NETCONF

 client.
-After that, NETCONF <rpc> messages are exchanged.
-After
+Then, NETCONF <rpc> messages are exchanged.
+After NETCONF

-NETCONF <rpc> message of <create-subscription> request is approved by
+<rpc> message of <create-subscription> request is approved by the

-the NETCONF server, NETCONF <notification> messages are sent from
+NETCONF server, NETCONF <notification> messages are sent from NETCONF

 When WebSocket server shuts down, NETCONF session as well as